 For those of you who can’t make it to Brooklyn to see Kara Walker’s, ‘A Subtlety, or the Marvelous Sugar Baby,’ in the soon-to-be demolished Domino Sugar Factory, here are a few images.
 There’s a great curatorial statement if you click here, which explains the exhibit better than I ever could.
 The pieces are powerful and thought provoking.
 Sugar fills your senses and catches your steps as it permeates the air and is sticky underfoot.
-Sugar still drips down the walls and the sculptures which are made out of sugar are literally melting in the July heat.
-And a light from above shines through some of the black boy tchotchkes in an incredibly haunting way.
-The pieces are profound and drip with a history like the molasses still clinging to the walls.
+Sugar still drips down the walls and the sculptures which, made out of sugar, are literally melting in the July heat.
+Streaming light from the old windows high above the cavernous shell shines through some of the black boy sugar tchotchkes in an incredibly haunting way.
+The pieces are profound, they drip with a history like the molasses still clinging to the walls.

 Photography Beth Horta for Sweet Sabelle.